microsoft/azuredevopslabs/labs/vsts/deliveryplans/readme.md

    <img src="images/17.png"/>

-3. Select the desired account to be installed and click continue to proceed with the installation.
+3. Select the account to which you want to install the extension and select **Continue** to proceed with the installation.

    <img src="images/18.png"/>